 This proposal followed the approval of the only genetically modified animal to be commercialised for human consumption – the AquaBounty salmon, engineered to grow twice as fast as natural salmon.
 The salmon is regulated by the FDA as a drug and although it has been approved for sale it has yet to hit the market anywhere except Canada.
 Canadian authorities do not require the salmon to be labelled, but the US has yet to rule on this.

-The thrust of the latest round of article in the news cycle is that GE animals are no different from GE plants.
+The thrust of the latest round of articles in the news cycle is that GE animals are no different from GE plants.
 That’s the view of Alison van Eenennaam, an animal geneticist at the University of California, Davis who receives public research funding from competitive grants awarded by the USDA National Institute of Food and Agriculture (NIFA), and the Biotechnology Risk Assessment Grant (BRAG) program.
 In 2017 she was already calling the FDA’s position “insane“.

 But is it?